SCHOLARSHIP FAQ | 2017-2018

 No. Your overall GPA at the time of application (spring 2017) will be used to determine scholarship eligibility.

 If you are selected as a scholarship recipient, you will be required to remain enrolled full-time (12 hours undergraduates/9 hours graduate students) and maintain a 3.0 GPA in order to receive the disbursement of your scholarship in fall 2017 and spring 2018 (if scholarship is disbursed over two semesters).

 I'm taking classes part time.
 Am I eligible to apply for a scholarship?

 Yes, there are some scholarships open to part-time students, however, please note that all scholarship recipients must be enrolled at UCF as a full-time student at the time when award money is disbursed (12 hours undergraduate or 9 hours graduate) unless otherwise noted.
 Please see scholarship description for details.

 A committee made up of faculty and staff reviews the scholarship applications and provides input during the selection process and makes final selections.

 When will scholarship winners be notified of the committee's decision?

 All scholarship applicants will receive written or electronic notice of the scholarship committee's decision in August 2017.

 When will scholarship monies be disbursed?

-Scholarships are awarded for the fall 2016 and spring 2017 semesters only.
+Scholarships are awarded for the fall 2017 and spring 2018 semesters only.
 Half of each scholarship will be transferred into financial aid accounts in September and the remainder in February for disbursement by the Office of Financial Aid shortly after.